google/nearby/connections/README.md

 > **NOTE:** Linux has no mediums implemented.

-Currently we support building from source using [bazel] (https://bazel.build).
+Currently we support building from source using [bazel](https://bazel.build).
 Other BUILD system such as cmake may be added later.

 ### Prerequisites: